 Every puppy needs a comfy, warm place to rest—especially since dogs can sleep for more than half a day.
 If you have a medium or large breed puppy, opt for a big bed so you won’t have to replace it as they grow.
 And while size matters, so does the shape, support and cleanability.

 When looking for the right shape, consider how your dog sleeps.
 Do you have a curler, burrower, sprawler or leaner?
 Choose your dog bed accordingly.
 When it comes to support, they come in many different varieties from cushy to firm, memory foam to cot.

-Dogs should be groomed regularly to avoid health problems such as excessive shedding, skin irritations, matted fur, paw abnormalities (from untrimmed nails), ear and eye issues.
+Dogs should be groomed regularly to avoid health issues such as excessive shedding, skin irritations, matted fur, paw problems (from untrimmed nails), or ear and eye complications.
 Make a starter kit with a hair brush, nail clippers, natural shampoo, ear cleanser, toothbrush, toothpaste and healthy dental sticks.
 Here’s a complete checklist of all your dog grooming needs.

 Food and water bowls

 This one is obvious—of course you need food and water bowls.
 But dogs can make a big mess when they eat and drink, so we like the Neater Feeder with its high splash-guard walls and handy drainage system.
 Spilled water simply flows into the lower reservoir and not on the floor, saving you from having to clean a mess.

 When used correctly, crates provide a safe and relaxing atmosphere for your pooch.
 It’s also an important tool to prevent dogs from chewing on things and peeing indoors (they don’t like to soil their sleeping quarters).
 It’s also just a good idea to acclimate them to being crated, as you never know if they’ll have to spend the night at the vet or at a doggy hotel.